New Charter Applicants Document Downloads:

 The Superintendent will make a recommendation to the Pasco County School Board to approve or deny the charter application.
 The School Board shall have final authority, by majority vote, to approve or deny any application within the time period set forth by law, unless the applicant and the District School Board of Pasco County mutually agree to an extension.
 Applicants will be notified of the Superintendent’s recommendation at least five days in advance of the School Board meeting.

-For additional information, please contact Jeff Yungmann, Program Coordinator for Charter Schools,Office for Teaching and Learning, at (813) 794-2408 or via email at firstname.lastname@example.org
+For additional information, please contact Jeff Yungmann, Program Coordinator for Charter Schools,Student Support Programs and Services, at (813) 794-2408 or via email at firstname.lastname@example.org